-e.
+f.
 Faculty Mentorship

 i.
-Students are responsible for utilizing the support provided by their faculty mentor.
-By focusing on personal development, mentors directly influence their mentees, institutional, and professional success.
+Students are responsible for utilizing the support provided by their faculty advisors.
+By focusing on personal development, advisors directly influence their advisees, institutional, and professional success.
 Specifically, they help students become accountable members of their higher education community, think critically about their roles and responsibilities as students, and prepare to be educated professionals who are part of a global community.